nltd101/containers-monitoring/README.md

 yarn start
 ```

-## The git flow
+## The git-flow

-The flow to develop a new feature is initing a new branch then creating a pull request on github.
+The flow to develop a new feature is initing a new branch then creating a pull request on Github.

 [To Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-- Before changing the source code, let run the command to switch to the branch
+- Before changing the source code, let's run the command to switch to the branch
   ```
   # if the branch wasn't exist
   git checkout -b {the branch name}